• Skip to primary navigation

 Jump to Recipe Print Recipe

-This dry rub for ribs recipe is ideal for dusting over your next rack of ribs whether they are being smoked or cooked in the oven!
+This dry rub for ribs recipe is ideal for dusting over your next rack of ribs to bring the flavor to the next level!

-My dry rub for ribs works great when using a smoker to make classic 3-2-1- ribs, grilled ribs, or even with my recipe for making BBQ Ribs in the Oven!
+Use this dry rub for ribs when smoking barbecue to make classic 3-2-1- ribs, grilled ribs, or even simply making BBQ Ribs in the Oven!

-In my opinion, the key to any good rib rub is a balance of sweet and heat.
+In my opinion, the key to the best rib rub recipe is using a perfect balance of sweetness and heat.
 The primary ingredient in this rub is brown sugar, which provides the sweetness, while cayenne balances it out with a subtle burn.
 Paprika, garlic, and onion powder round out the flavor, while fresh ground pepper adds some depth.

 Feel free to tweak the amounts to fit your tastes, this recipe is highly customizable.
 However, I will warn you to stay away from cumin (or use it sparingly) unless you want it to taste like homemade taco seasoning.

 Whether you are using this as a dry rub for St. Louis style pork ribs, or a more meaty baby back rib rub, the method is the same with any cut of ribs.
-Coat the meat with a thin layer of yellow mustard and then very liberally dust the meat with the rib rub.
+The best way to apply the rub is to coat the meat with a thin layer of yellow mustard and then very liberally dust the meat with the spice mixture.

 The mustard not only adds flavor, but it also helps the rub stick to the meat.
 You don't need a thick layer or mustard, just enough for the seasoning to stick to.